 DIY Trapezoid Skirt Tutorial

-When I was living in Japan I noticed a gap in my wardrobe and decided to fill it with some simple linen skirts.
-I ended up making 4 and they quickly became my go-to pieces.
+While living in Japan, I noticed a gap in my wardrobe and decided to fill it with some simple linen skirts.
+I ended up making 4, and they quickly became my go-to pieces.
 After a bunch of requests, I have made a little tutorial explaining how easy it is to make one for yourself.
 Keep reading to find out how!

 You will need: